SynapticWiringLab/FusedFiberPhotometry/README.md

 The corresponding data is deposited at https://gin.g-node.org/SW_lab/FusedFiberPhotometry

-Data paths have to be adjusted in the beginning of each script.
+The path to the data have to be adjusted in the *data_location* script.

+Dependencies (including additional MATLAB toolboxes to be installed):
+- *FFP_code* folder (added to the MATLAB path automatically) contains essential functions used in the scripts (*import_ppd*, *re_sample* and others).
+- Curve Fitting Toolbox (*smooth*)
+- Statistics and Machine Learning Toolbox (lsline, ttest2)

+The code was tested on MATLAB version 2022b.